Jhgomez/javafxprojects/fxlaunchermavendemo/README.md

 Some other solution would have been using a plugin like [moditect](https://github.com/moditect/moditect) to generate module-info for the module and inject it in your existing JAR.
 This may involve you running command like `jar uf ArtifactToModify.jar module-info.java`, `jar` is a JDK utility that lives in the bin directoy of the JDK installation, `uf` is to modify and indicate the file we want to modify, if doing it directly from a terminal you'd have to locate the jar file inside the `~/.m2` directory, here is where maven caches library's artifacts and the rest of the command you'd have to figure it out how to put the module inside the right location in the jar, remember a jar is pretty much a zip file, it conatins all the files the java program, compiled from its source code, needs to run.
 Other options is using the plugin `org.codehaus.mojo:exec-maven-plugin` wich lets you either execute a command like a if running from a command like during a maven phase of the build process which you can specify, an example is in the pom files of this project

 ## Alternatives to keep your app up to date that You could explore
-In conclusion don't use this library any more in modern setups, the most realistic approach is just stick with new something "more simple", use jlink and jpakage to produce an native executable/native app and then you can implement a service on the internet that your app can check with to see if there is any new version and let the customer know the can go ahead and download it, with jpackage you can manage versions and install a new version on top of an old version.
+In conclusion don't use this library any more in modern setups, the most realistic approach is just stick with something new and "more simple", use jlink and jpakage to produce a native executable/native app and then you can implement a service on the internet that your app can check with to see if there is any new version and let the customer know they can go ahead and download it, with jpackage you can manage versions and install a new version on top of an old version.

-The other libraries are
+The other libraries are found [here](https://java-source.net/open-source/installer-generators) where they mention the following Open Source Installers Generators in Java: IzPack, VAInstall, Packlet, Lift Off Java Installer, Mini Installer, JSmooth, Launch4J, AntInstaller, Antigen, Java Service Wrapper, update4j
+.
+This info was found in this [stackoverflow question](https://stackoverflow.com/questions/4002462/how-can-i-write-a-java-application-that-can-update-itself-at-runtime)

+## Learning
+From all of this I learnt how java has changed over time, previously the class loaders allowed us to load classes directly from jars location but that changed with the module system, by the way, this new module system also introduced the `Module` API and the concept of "Module Layer", using it you could load the new version of a module that contains a new version of a JAR in a new module layer that is created on top of the current module layer but this would mean that you would have to be explicit to create any instance of the API that has a new implementation using the correct module layer which makes it very hard to maintain, so is not a feasible option in this case.

+### APIs
+* ServiceLoader
+* ClassLoaders
+* Module API
+* JAXB for serializing XML files to java objects